Supercurrents and Brane Currents in Diverse Dimensions

 One way to constrain the form of these quantum corrections is to follow~\SeibergVC\ and promote all coupling constants to background superfields.
 For instance, we can introduce a coupling constant~$\tau$ in the sigma model~\hetsiglag\ by letting~$\d_i K \to \tau \d_i K$.
 We then promote~$\tau$ to a background superfield.
 It is clear from~\hetsmult\ that the constant~$C$ in the~$\CS$-multiplet can be modified by quantum corrections only if~$\tau$ is a chiral superfield, $\b D_+ \tau = 0$.
 This is the case for the~$\C\P^1$ model, since K\"ahler transformations in an instanton background force~$\tau$ to be chiral, and in this theory~$C$ is indeed generated by instantons~\refs{\WittenPX,\TanMI}.
 In sigma models whose target space has an exact K\"ahler form, $\tau$ can be promoted to an arbitrary complex superfield, and in this case~$C$ is not generated.\foot{$C$ violates the~$R$-symmetry by two units and therefore it can only be generated by instantons with two fermionic zero modes.
 Such instantons must be BPS, and they only exist in sigma models, whose K\"ahler form is not exact.
 (See the related discussion around~\instcomp.)} (For a recent discussion of nonrenormalization theorems in two-dimensional~$\CN=(0,2)$ theories see~\CuiRZ.)

 1cm

 {\bf Acknowledgments:}

 We would like to thank T.~Banks, C.~Hull, D.~Jafferis, Z.~Komargodski, J.~Maldacena, M.~Rocek, M.~Shifman, W.~Siegel, A.~Vainshtein, and E.~Witten for useful discussions.
 NS thanks the Simons Center for Geometry and Physics for its kind hospitality during the conclusion of this project.
 The work of TD was supported in part by a DOE Fellowship in High Energy Theory, NSF grant PHY-0756966, and a Centennial Fellowship from Princeton University.
 The work of NS was supported in part by DOE grant DE-FG02-90ER40542.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation. {\it Note added in arXiv version 4:} We thank the authors of \Brunnerqyf\ for pointing out some typos corrected in this version of the present paper.

 {A}{The Energy-Momentum Tensor}

 In this appendix we review some facts about the energy-momentum tensor.
 Noether's theorem guarantees that any translation invariant local field theory possesses a real, conserved energy-momentum tensor~${\hat T}_{\mu\nu}$, \eqn\conseq{\d^\nu {\hat T}_{\mu\nu} = 0~,} which integrates to the total momentum \eqn\mom{P_\mu = \int d^{D-1} x \; {{\hat T}_\mu}^{ 4pt 0}~.} The energy-momentum tensor is not unique.
 It can be modified by an improvement transformation, \eqn\emimp{\hat T_{\mu\nu} \rightarrow \hat T_{\mu\nu} + \d^\rho B_{\mu\nu\rho}~,\qquad B_{\mu\nu\rho} = - B_{\mu\rho\nu}~.} The improvement term~$\d^\rho B_{\mu\nu\rho}$ is automatically conserved and it does not contribute to the total momentum~\mom.
 For some choices of~$B_{\mu\nu\rho}$, the energy-momentum tensor~$\hat T_{\mu\nu}$ is not symmetric.
 (This is emphasized by the hat.)
 For instance, the canonical energy-momentum tensor in Lagrangian field theories is not symmetric, if the theory contains fields with non-zero spin.